MAAP-Project/maap-jupyter-ide/user_guides/job_submission.md

 ## List Previous Jobs

 The `Jobs` pane will need to be manually (re)loaded.
 This can be done by going to the `Command Palette` -> `DPS` -> `Refresh Job List`.
-Once this happens, the `Submitted Jobs` pane will display a scrollable, up-to-date table of the user's job history with Job Id, Job Status, and Algorithm, sorted by the most recently submitted job.
+Once this happens, the `Jobs` pane will display a scrollable, up-to-date table of the user's job history with Job Id, Job Status, and Algorithm, sorted by the most recently submitted job.
 From here, users can go directly to the s3-hosted results of a completed job or delete the currently viewed job.

 ![List Jobs - Command Palette](./images/refresh_jobs.png)
 ![Jobs Panel](./images/jobs_panel.png)